MailToolbox/mail_plugger/docs/usage_of_delivery_method.md

 end
 ```

+We can add simple options to `MailPlugger::DeliveryMethod`.

 ```ruby
 message = Mail.new(from: 'from@example.com', to: 'to@example.com', subject: 'Test email', body: 'Test email body')

 MailPlugger::DeliveryMethod.new(delivery_options: %i[from to subject body], client: TestApiClientClass).deliver!(message)
 ```

+Or we can add these options in Hash and set `default_delivery_system`.

 ```ruby
 message = Mail.new(from: 'from@example.com', to: 'to@example.com', subject: 'Test email', body: 'Test email body')